Chart Color Schemes

 Recent residential development output has been above average within Mount Lawley - Inglewood when compared nationally

 Mount Lawley - Inglewood has seen approximately 56 dwelling approvals per year over the past five financial years, totalling 284 homes.
-As of FY-26, there have been 11 approvals recorded.
-On average, 4.6 people move to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand outstripping supply, which typically leads to heightened buyer competition and pricing pressures.
-New properties are constructed at an average expected cost of $356,000, somewhat higher than regional norms due to quality-focused development.
+As of FY-26, 12 dwellings have received approval.
+On average, 4.6 people move to the area annually for each dwelling built between FY-21 and FY-25.
+This supply lag indicates heightened buyer competition and pricing pressures, with new properties constructed at an average cost of $356,000.

 Frequently Asked Questions - Development